chadparker/NewsGoose/README.md

 * Browse Hacker News by day, similar to [hckrnews.com](https://hckrnews.com/)
 * Set a points threshold
-* Quickly search posts
+* Quickly search previous posts

 ## Purpose

 * Help me check in on Hacker News when I have the time, without feeling like I need to visit the site every day.
-* Quickly search past posts sorted by date
+* Search previous posts, sorted by date

 ## Data